alfarih31/alfarih31.github.io/_includes/docs/resume.md

 ## Summary

 Alfarih currently work at RCTI+ as Supervisor Software Engineer.
-At RCTI+.
-He gaining ideas of the team and the product owner with his experiences & knowledges in software engineering to improve or develop a product.
-He'd like to talk about the best practice the development of an aplication & love to perceive it.
+At RCTI+, he gaining ideas of the team and the product owner with his experiences & knowledges in software engineering to improve and develop the product.
+He'd like to talk about best practices of application development & love to perceive it.
 During spare time, he read books about programming & technology or watch video about them.

 &ensp;